Proto:Half-Life 2 (Windows)

 This page details one or more prototype versions of Half-Life 2 (Windows).

 The Half-Life 2 Prototype (or Half-Life 2 Leak) was compiled on September 26th, 2003, more than a year before Half-Life 2 was released.
 It, along with the Source Engine's source code and several other Valve-related files, were leaked by Axel Gembe, a German hacker that had managed to get into Gabe Newell's account because of an easy to figure out password and began collecting and monitoring what Valve was up to.
 When Valve discovered they had been compromised and cut Gembe's connection in late September 2003, he quickly released what he could to the Internet before authorities apprehended him.
 Among what he leaked was the prototype.

 Back in the day, the prototype was a major black eye on Valve; not only for allowing themselves to be compromised in the first place, but also for showing that the game was in no way complete by the time September 30th, 2003, the game's original release date, rolled around.
 Now, it's a curiosity to poke around and explore, not something to insult Valve with.

-The prototype itself appears to be a WIP version of what would be the final revision, but the real gold in it are the many unused and obsolete resources, from textures to weapons, that have not been removed from the game's files when the prototype was leaked.
-This makes the protoype not only a work in progress of the final game, but also something of an archive containing old content that had been cut from the game long before the prototype was leaked.
+The real gold in this prototype are the many unused and obsolete resources, from textures to weapons, that have not been removed from the game's files when the prototype was leaked.

 - 1 Subpages